mickablondo/PadelConnect/README.md

       ✔ should revert when the address was ever registered Adding tournaments
       ✔ should add a new tournament
-      ✔ should revert when caller is not a manager
+      ✔ should emit an event when adding a new tournament ✔ should revert when caller is not a manager
       ✔ should revert when the city is empty
       ✔ should revert when the date is in the past